-The Business Analytics Master’s
+The Master of Science in Business Analytics

 - A Bachelor’s degree from an accredited university or college.

 - Transcripts from all colleges attended.

 - A Statement of Purpose outlining your reasons for desiring the degree.

 - An official and competitive (60th percentile or higher) GRE or GMAT score.